Labychu/AppDev/README.md

 ## 2. Installation instructions
 	Follow these steps to install the application:
-	Check the whether you have git already, simply type:
-		git --version
-	If the result is "git is not recognized.." then install it:
+	If you don't have git then install git:
 		sudo apt-get install git
 	Install the build requisites:
 		sudo apt-get install make